Converting to a Congruence

 Various uses

-Recall that the signature for the to function is to(*args, Return).
+Recall that the signature for the to function is to(*args, rtype).

-In what follows, we explain how different values of args and Return may be
+In what follows, we explain how different values of args and rtype may be

 used to construct Congruence objects.
 The following options are possible: